Your cart is empty.

 The 32 weeks of daily 10-minute lessons in the Teacher’s Guide teach phonological and phonemic awareness skills and phoneme-grapheme relationships for all the sounds of English.

-The Rhyme Cards are available for purchase separately from The Code Is the Key.
+The Sound Rhymes are available for purchase separately from The Code Is the Key.

-Students will love hunting for the focus sound in the busy, engaging illustrations of the 39 large-format Hunt Cards.
+Students will love hunting for the focus sound in the busy, engaging illustrations of the 39 large-format Sound Hunt cards.

-The Hunt Cards are available for purchase separately from The Code Is the Key.
+The Sound Hunts are available for purchase separately from The Code Is the Key.

 Large cards for classroom use and students' individual desktop cards feature an animal mnemonic and other example words for each sound of English.